miralea/DQGlyco/README.md

 ## Related publication

-This repostory summarises work for the publication:\
+This repository summarises work for the publication:\
 **Uncovering protein glycosylation dynamics and heterogeneity using deep quantitative glycoprofiling (DQGlyco)**

 Read the paper: https://www.nature.com/articles/s41594-025-01485-w \